Guyra Snowfalls

 A cold front with associated upper level cold air

-commenced at around 10pm on the 20th with snow settling on the ground.
-Further
+around 10pm on the 20th with snow settling on the ground.
+Further snow showers

 A severe cold front passed through